synxty/idea/world.md

 #### Tech

-Hailing from **Techyon**, characters with a **Tech** origin are deeply integrated with advanced technology and industrial prowess.
-They often have features that reflect their technological nature, such as mechanical enhancements, digital interfaces, or cybernetic augmentations.
-These characters can embody a range of appearances, from sleek and futuristic to rugged and industrial.
-They thrive in high-tech environments, including sprawling cities, advanced laboratories, and industrial complexes filled with cutting-edge technology and innovation.
+Hailing from Techyon, characters with a Tech origin are deeply intertwined with advanced technology and industrial prowess.
+Their features often reflect their technological essence, with mechanical enhancements, digital interfaces, or cybernetic augmentations.
+These characters embody a wide range of appearances, from sleek and futuristic to rugged and industrial.
+They excel in high-tech environments, including sprawling cities, advanced laboratories, and industrial complexes brimming with cutting-edge innovation.

 ### Types